anishnath/manic/CAPABILITIES.md

 `grid3`, plus generative folders) and the Manim references.
 Usage counts below are occurrences across the `geometry/` samples.

+Status vocabulary used throughout this ledger:

+- **✅ Shipped** — implemented, documented, tested, and represented by an example.
+- **🟡 Foundation** — useful production surface exists, with explicitly listed layers still open.
+- **⬜ Future** — accepted gap, not yet scheduled or promised as vocabulary.
+- **🅿️ Parked** — deliberately deferred because correctness, scope, or teaching cost currently outweighs creator value.

+The creator roadmap and the **Active work queue** below are authoritative.
+Detailed benchmark/domain sections retain evidence and design context; they do not create a second competing roadmap.

 ## Creator-first roadmap — priority order

-These are the next five product directions, ordered by dependency and creator leverage.
+These are the five priority product directions, ordered by dependency and creator leverage.
 They are deliberately generic: each should strengthen every subject without adding a separate vocabulary for algebra, chemistry, biology, physics, or social video.